vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 To give you a taste of how delay can bring better outcomes I will set this article as an example.
 I written a big chunk of it within a day, and I was eager to share it with the world, since I was writing about delay though I decided to wait.
-The next day ideas started puring in, my content doubled within 3 days.
-And the quality tripled.
+The next day ideas started puring in, the content and quality increased dramatically!
 After I waited for a week since the original writing, I decided there are not a whole lot more to add, so I published.
 Here is the article as it used to be if you are interested.
 [Timing and Delay](https://github.com/vasspilka/vasspilka.github.io/blob/f9ac0019d9bdf4a7db2bfbbbf17ee29b10525c4f/_posts/2015-04-20-the-art-of-timing-and-delay.markdown)

 So how do we know that time is right?
 When should we choose to act, and when should we delay our actions?
 Well the answer is not that simple.
+It all depends on your skill level, regarding the subject ofcourse.
-They say novices should delay action for as long as they can, explore their options, themselves and their environment before taking the decision to act.
+Novices should delay for as long as they can, explore their options, themselves and their environment before taking action.
+That is because a novice simply has no reference of which circumstances are right and how to use them effectively.
+When a novice takes an action prematurely it is almost guaranteed to fail.
+Therefore delaying an action comes at low cost, or even to a benefit at times.
-Experts will just know, they will know because of their experience.
+On the other hand experts will have an almost unexplainable knownledge of when the time is perfect to act.
+They will know because of their experience.

+As pointed in the beggining of this article know-how is one of the crucial prerequesites for success.
-Experience is pretty important in determining when to act, but it has to be coupled with observation, you have to see the signs and know what they mean.
+And experience is part of that, however it has to be coupled with observation, you have to spot the signs while knowing what they mean and how to use them.
 Then should act accordingly.

 It is truly an art to know when the time is right, and as with any art, you need to practice.
 To master it you need experience.
 To gain experience however one needs to take chances.
 Live the life he is given.
 And learn from his mistakes.

 Yes, delay, will give you a better understanding and some experience but nothings gives experience as the pure act of doing.
 But be ware you have to analyze the risks, is the experience gained worth more to you than the potential loss of failure?

-For me experience is worth a lot!
-So I will take chances in order to get a better understanding of Kairos, of when the time is right.
-I will make mistakes.
-I will fail, sometimes badly and I will suffer for it.
-But the experience gained will be invaluable.